essential-contributions/pint/docs/specs/src/contracts/contracts.md

 The solver is able to do this inlining because they have access to the contract's "bytecode" (i.e. the low level representation mentioned above).

-Next, the solver will evaluate the current storage and context values via a special low level APIs (similar to EVM's storage opcode and generated by the compiler).
+Next, the solver will evaluate the current storage and context values via a special low level query APIs (similar to EVM's storage opcode but more complex - say SQL - and generated by the compiler).
 Assume that the current balances of the sender and the receiver are `1000` and `200`, respectively, and that the address of the sender is `0x333..333`.

 ```yurt
 // Send half the current balance